erickzanardo/git-cutlass/README.md

 ### 1.0.5

 - Editiong screen now uses the $EDITOR environment variable to edit files, when not the variable is not present, vim is assumed as default
+- Bugfix: Application wouldn't open when the repository had no branches yet, this happend when trying to open gitc with an empty repository.

 ### 1.0.4